What is EMDR Therapy? How It Helps Heal Trauma, Anxiety, and Self-Esteem at the Root

 One of the most powerful aspects of EMDR is that it works with your brain’s natural ability to heal through neuroplasticity.

 During EMDR, bilateral stimulation such as eye movements, tapping, or audio tones helps activate the brain’s natural processing system.
-This allows distressing memories to become unstuck so they can be processed in a healthier way.
-Over time, many people notice:
+This allows distressing memories and associated body responses to become “unstuck” so they can be integrated in a healthier way.

-• Painful memories feel less overwhelming
+• painful memories feeling less overwhelming

-• Emotional triggers feel more manageable
+• emotional triggers becoming more manageable

 Why EMDR Can Feel Different From Traditional Talk Therapy